 Like all other practices in Submission, the practice of fasting has been in existence since the time of Abraham.
 Here are details of fasting from the Quran along with its mathematical confirmation:

-[2:183] O you who believe, fasting is decreed for you, as it was decreed for those before you, so that you become righteous.
+[2:183] O you who have believed, fasting has been decreed for you, as it had been decreed for those of your before, so that you may become righteous.

 [2:184] Specified days.
-But whoever is ill among you or on a journey, then the prescribed number in other days.
-And for those who can do it (but with hardship), there is a ransom of feeding a poor.
-But whoever volunteers good, then it is better for him.
-And if you fast, it is better for you if you knew.
+So whoever has been ill among you or on a journey, then the prescribed number of other days.
+And for those who can afford it, a ransom of feeding a poor.
+While whoever has volunteered good, then it is better for him.
+And that you can fast, is better for you, if you have been knowing.

-[2:185] Ramadan is the month in which the Quran was revealed as guidance for the people, clear proofs of the guidance, and the statute book.
-So whoever among you witnesses the month, then he should fast in it.
-But whoever is ill among you or on a journey, then the prescribed number in other days.
-God wishes for you ease and He does not wish for you hardship so that you can complete the prescribed number, and that you can glorify God for what He has guided you so that you may be grateful.
+[2:185] Ramadan which is a month, has been revealed in it the Quran as a guidance for the people, clear proofs of the guidance and the statute book.
+So whoever among you has witnessed the month, then he should fast in it, and whoever has been ill or on a journey then the prescribed number from other days.
+God wishes ease for you and He does not wish hardship for you, and that you may complete the prescribed number, and that you may glorify God through which He has guided you and that you may appreciate.

-[2:187] Permitted for you is to approach unto your wives during the nights of fasting.
+[2:187] Permitted for you is the approach to your wives at nights of the fasting.
 They are garments for you and you are garments for them.
-God knew that you used to betray your souls.
-So He has redeemed you and has forgiven you.
-Now, you may have relation with them and seek what God has prescribed for you.
-And you may eat and drink until the white thread becomes distinct to you from the black thread of the dawn.
-Then, you shall fast until the night.
-And do not have relation with them while you are devoted in the masjid.
-These are the God given limits, so do not transgress them.
-Thus, God makes His revelations clear to the people so that they may be righteous.
+God knows that you had done to deceive yourselves, so, He has turned to you and has pardoned from you.
+So, now you shall have relation with them and shall seek what God has prescribed for you.
+You shall eat and drink until the white thread becomes distinct to you from the black thread at the dawn.
+Then, you shall complete the fasting till the night.
+And do not have relation with them, while you are secluded ones in the masjids.
+That is of God’s limits, so, do not approach it.
+Thus that God makes clear His revelations for the people so that they may be righteous.